labs12-wellness-bet-exercise/labs12-wellness-bet-exercise-BE/README.md

 - `.put` to `/api/groups/groupphoto/:id` changes the group photo.
 It expects the req.body to have a key of group_photo with a string value (link to photo).
 - `.put` to `/api/groups/groupphoto/:id/default` switches the photo back to the default group photo image.
 - `.put` to `/api/groups/groupphoto/:id/delete` removes the group photo and replaces it with the string 'group photo does not exist'.

+## Group Join Code Endpoint
+- `.get` to `/api/groups/:id/join_code` returns the join code by group id.
+This code is automatically generated in the table, so all logic to check for matches should be handled on the front end.